Research-based design: Contextual inquiry

 Contextual inquiry refers to the exploration of the socio-cultural context of the design.
 The aim is to understand the environment, situation, and culture where the design takes place.
 The results of the contextual inquiry are better understanding of the context by recognizing in it possible challenges and design opportunities.
 In this phase, design researchers use rapid ethnographic methods, such as participatory observation, note-taking, sketching, informal conversations, and interviews.
 At the same time as the field work, the design researchers are doing a focused review of the literature, benchmarking existing solutions, and analyzing trends in the area in order to understand and recognise design challenges.

 Participatory design

 Throughout the contextual inquiry design researchers start to develop some preliminary design ideas, which would be developed during the next stage—participatory design—in workshops with different stakeholders.
 The participatory design sessions tend to take place with small groups of 4 to 6 participants.
 A common practice is to present the results as scenarios made by the design researchers containing challenges and design opportunities.
 In the workshop, the participants are invited to come up with design solutions to the challenges and to bring to the discussion new challenges and solutions.

 Since one of the main features of the research-based design is its participatory nature, the user's involvement is an integral part of the process.
-In this regard, participatory design workshops are organized during the different stages in order to validate initial ideas and discuss the prototypes at different stage of development.
+In this regard, participatory design workshops are organized during the different stages in order to validate initial ideas and discuss the prototypes at different stages of development.